A roundtable discussion hosted by Dr Qian Xiao as part of the Human+ Tech Talks series.

 ● Discovering user behavior patterns that have potential value for pedagogical practices.

-Speakers: Dr Qian Xiao, Human+ Programme Fellow; Prof Vincent Wade, Chair of Computer Science (1990), Trinity College Dublin; Dr Keith Johnson, Assistant Professor, Education, Trinity College Dublin.
+Speakers: Dr Qian Xiao, Human+ Programme Fellow; Prof Vincent Wade, Chair of Computer Science (1990), Trinity College Dublin; Dr Keith Johnston, Assistant Professor, Education, Trinity College Dublin.